Latent Agents in Networks: Estimation and Targeting: Conclusions

 \begin{APPENDIX}{} In Appendix \ref{app:notation} we remind the reader our notation.
 In Appendices \ref{app:proofs} -- \ref{ref:SecEstEx}, we present the proofs of the results stated in Sections \ref{se:model} -- \ref{se:estimationExamples} respectively.
 In Appendix \ref{Sec:SimultaneousBootstrap}, we provide simultaneous confidence intervals for our estimator, and also present an alternative bootstrap-based approach for choosing the threshold parameters.
+Appendix \ref{app:NetworkInsight} sheds light on the structure of the equilibria and optimal prices for the application presented in Section \ref{subse:estimationPrices}.
 Various auxiliary results and technical lemmas that are used in these appendices are presented in Appendix \ref{app:auxResults}.